dfuse-io/docs/content/eosio/admin-guide/_index.md

 ---

-The System Administration Guide is destined to those wanting to run ***dfuse for EOSIO*** on their laptop or servers, in development and production environments.
+The System Admin Guide is destined to those wanting to run ***dfuse for EOSIO*** on their laptop or servers, in development and production environments.

 See side navigation for the different sections.